ros2/design/articles/020_ros_with_dds.md

 DDS has an extensive list of varied installations which are typically mission critical.
 DDS has been used in:

-- battleships,
+- battleships
-- large utility installations like dams,
+- large utility installations like dams
-- financial systems,
+- financial systems
-- space systems,
+- space systems
-- flight systems,
+- flight systems
-- train switchboard systems,
+- train switchboard systems

 and many other equally important and varied scenarios.
 These successful use cases lend credibility to DDS's design being both reliable and flexible.